Two Lakes, One Ticket Price!

 - Please ensure you have medication to treat hook holds or scale damaged carp.

-- Large unhooking mat required at all times.
+- Large unhooking mat required at all times with high sides.
 All fish to be photographed over the unhooking mat and returned as soon as possible.

 - Never leave your rods unattended this includes leaving them with an authorised guest whilst you have a chat in the next swim down or go to bait a spot.
 The ticket is yours, not your guests.
 Maximum of three rods fishing per angler.
 This includes your float rod.

 - Bait boats are not allowed.
 An exception may be made for disabled anglers but must be agreed with Steve Evans, Manc Si or Craig Glover (Bailiffs).